seanthw/ThaweCode/README.md

 | `tab-stop`   | The number of spaces to display for a tab character.         | `8`           |
 | `quit-times` | The number of times you must press `Ctrl-Q` to quit when there are unsaved changes. | `3`           |

-If the `.kilorc` file is not found, or if a specific key is not present, the editor will use these default values.
+If the `.ThaweCoderc` file is not found, or if a specific key is not present, the editor will use these default values.

-### Example `.kilorc` File
+### Example `.ThaweCoderc` File

 ```
 # This is a comment.